-• In FY 2017, there were no TPPP Tier 2C grantees in Oklahoma.
+• In FY 2016, there were no TPPP Tier 2C grantees in Oklahoma.

-PERSONAL RESPONSIBILITY EDUCATION PROGRAM (PREP)
+PERSONAL RESPONSIBILITY EDUCATION PROGRAM

-The Family and Youth Services Bureau (FYSB), within the Administration for Children and Families (ACF) division of HHS, administers PREP, which was authorized for a total of \$75 million in FY 2017 for the state-grant program; local entities through the competitively awarded Personal Responsibility Education Innovative Strategies (PREIS) program; and the Tribal PREP, which funds tribes and tribal organizations.
-In addition, provisions within the PREP statute enable a competitive application process for communityand faith-based organizations within states and territories that do not directly seek PREP state grants to apply for funding through the Competitive Personal Responsibility Education Program (CPREP).
+The Family and Youth Services Bureau (FYSB), within the Administration for Children and Families (ACF) division of HHS, administers the Personal Responsibility Education Program (PREP), which includes \$75 million for the state-grant program; local entities through the competitively awarded Personal Responsibility Education Innovative Strategies (PREIS) program; and the Tribal PREP, which funds tribes and tribal organizations.
+In addition, provisions within the PREP statute enable a competitive application process for community- and faith-based organizations within states and territories that do not directly seek PREP state grants to apply for funding.
+Details on the state grants, PREIS, Tribal PREP, and CPREP are included below.